yupanzhao0402/Intelligent-Policy-Text-Classification-System-Based-on-Multi-Model-Fusion/README_en.md

 ## 📧 Contact

-For any questions or suggestions, please contact: zhaoyplab@hit.edu.cn
+For any questions or suggestions, please contact: 20240219@hit.edu.cn

-## 📖 References

-1. Devlin, J., et al. (2018).
-BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding.
-2. Vaswani, A., et al. (2017).
-Attention Is All You Need.
-3. Ke, G., et al. (2017).
-LightGBM: A Highly Efficient Gradient Boosting Decision Tree.